 Step 6.
 Keep the status quo while you wait to close.

-Your preapproval is based on the financial details you provide on your application.
+Your preapproval is based on the financial details you provide during your mortgage application process.
 If those details change, your approval might, too, so be careful with your finances while your loan is in process.

 That means avoiding big-ticket purchases and not taking out any new debt.
 “If you’re thinking about buying a car, you should hold off as it could impact your home purchase,” Julien says.
 It’s worth the wait in order to get the best home for you.